OCLC-Developer-Network/alexa-worldcat-poc/README.md

 * Alexa: The closest library where you can find "On the Road" by Kerouac, Jack is Worthington Libraries.
 Do you need the library's address?
 * User: Yes.
 * Alexa: I've sent the address to your device.
-* Card displays on Amazon Alexa app and/or Echo device
+* Card displays on Amazon Alexa app and/or Echo device:
 	* Worthington Libraries / 820 High Street, Worthington, OH, 43085, United States

 ## Setup Part 1 - AWS Lambda